total-typescript/untypeable/readme.md

 You can set up `untypeable` to run in zero-bundle mode.
 This is great for situations where you trust the API you're calling, but it just doesn't have types.

-If you don't trust the API you're calling, use 'runtime-safe mode'.

 To set up zero-bundle mode, you'll need to:

 1. Define your router in a file called `router.ts`.